The Triangle Social Club

 One anecdotal tale from an old newspaper column in the Daily Telegraph recalled how an "outsider" attempted to extort money from businesses in the area.
 When the elderly men at the Triangle Social Club took this man aside and advised him to leave the neighborhood, he refused to listen to them.

-The man in question was reportedly found dead after he failed to heed their second warning.
+The man in question was found dead after he failed to heed their second warning.

 Gigante was nicknamed "The Oddfather" due to his habit of faking mental illnesses—a strategy that had helped him avoid prison in the past.

-Notably, he was always followed by a bodyguard—a sign that these psychotic "episodes" weren't genuine.
+Significantly, his bodyguard was never far behind—a sign that these psychotic "episodes" weren't genuine.

 Nevertheless, Gigante's charade worked to a degree, as it caused a seven-year delay in a federal racketeering case against him.